autoshares/autoshares-documentation/user-guide/etna-trader-for-ios/getting-started.md

 ## Introduction

-ETNA Trader for iOS serves as an extension of ETNA Trader Web and provides similar functionality, including:
+Autoshares Trader for iOS serves as an extension of Autoshares Trader Web and provides similar functionality, including:

 1. Placing orders;
 2. Examining the profit and loss figures for open positions;